 Since 0°C is arbitrary, having a mean temperature closer to 0 shouldn't necessarily make deviations from the mean seem greater.
 Instead, relative standard deviation could be calculated for temperatures expressed in Kelvin.

 Relative standard deviation and coefficient of variation

-The relative standard deviation formula is very similar to the coefficient of variation calculation.
-The only difference is that the RSD calculator divides the standard deviation by the absolute value of the mean, while the coefficient of variation calculation divides the standard deviation by the mean.
+If you check our coefficient of variation calculator, you'll figure out its formula is very similar to the relative standard deviation formula.
+The only difference is that in the relative standard deviation formula, we divide the standard deviation by the absolute value of the mean, while the coefficient of variation divides the standard deviation by the mean.
 As a result, the coefficient of variation can be either positive or negative, while the relative standard deviation is always positive.